-And then, on occasion, the Indians would marshal a band of several hundred and sweep out of a ravine to attack; murdering, mutilating, or kidnapping and torturing workers, tearing up track, burning buildings, killing stock and tearing down the telegraph wires.
+And then, on occasion, the Indians would marshall a band of several hundred and sweep out of a ravine to attack; murdering, mutilating, or kidnapping and torturing workers, tearing up track, burning buildings, killing stock and tearing down the telegraph wires.

-Not as subtle as the fifth columnists of World War II, the Indians nevertheless made "friendly" visits to the white men's camps to look the place over as an aid in plans for a future attack.
+Not as subtle as the fifth columnists of World War II, the Indians nevertheless made "friendly" visits to the white men's camps to look over the place as an aid in plans for a future attack.

-At least one of these visits proved helpful to the construction workers, too, according to a story handed down along the railroad.
+At least one of these visits proved helpful to the construction workers, also, according to a story handed down along the railroad.